wujingcheng7/AspectAutoLog/README.md

 # AspectAutoLog

-AspectAutoLog is a library for implementing automatic tracking in iOS projects, making tracking simpler and more efficient.
-This library supports page display tracking and button click tracking.
+AspectAutoLog is a library for implementing automatic tracking in iOS projects, making tracking simpler and more efficient.(aka "ios auto log", "ios auto tracking".
+) This library supports page display tracking and button click tracking.

 ### [中文介绍](README_CN.md)